Helsinn New Cytotoxic Plant, Biasca, Switzerland

-Switzerland-based pharmaceutical ingredient manufacturer Helsinn is expanding its Biasca site in Switzerland with a new cytotoxic API manufacturing facility, currently under construction.
-The $22m (SF20m) facility will be operated by Helsinn Advanced Synthesis, a division of the Helsinn Group.
-The plant is expected to begin commissioning laboratory projects in early 2012.
+Switzerland-based pharmaceutical ingredient manufacturer Helsinn expanded its Biasca site in Switzerland with a new cytotoxic API manufacturing facility.
+The Sfr20m ($22m) facility is operated by Helsinn Advanced Synthesis, a division of the Helsinn Group.
+The plant began commissioning laboratory projects in mid-2012.

-Development of this facility began several years ago allowing the company to save approximately six months of construction and reduce the total investment required.
+Development of this facility began several years ago, allowing the company to save approximately six months of construction and reduce the total investment required.
 The initial groundwork was laid in 2000, on completion of the high-potency APIs (HPAPIs) facility, the second manufacturing facility at Biasca.
-Construction continued till August 2010.
+Construction continued until August 2010.
 Facility permits were granted in January 2011.

 The ISO 14001 and OHSAS 18001 certified Biasca plant has been formed with the merger of Helsinn Chemicals and Helsinn Advanced Synthesis in 2010.
 Helsinn Chemicals opened in 1983 as the first facility in Biasca.
 The second HPAPIs facility was established in 1999 under the name Helsinn Advanced Synthesis.
 The merged facility is called Helsinn Advanced Synthesis.